seanpierce/JS-Streaming-Server/README.md

 * `--env` specifies the environment.
 When set to "prod", this flag will alter configuration values in the `rtmp/config/index.js` file.
 The default value is "test".
 * `--p` specifies the stream password.
 If no password is specified then the default value 'hackme' is used.
 Note that when running in production, it is required that a password is set.

+Example: `node ./rtmp --env prod -p p@55w0rd`.
+This example runs the rtmp module specifying the environment as 'prod' and the password as 'p@55w0rd'

 ## Configuration

 Configuration values can be set in the `rtmp/config/index.js` file.
 The current project expects a local environment to be MacOS and a produciton environment to be Ubuntu 18.
 Dependency instal locations or media root locations may differ between environments.
 Ensure that these values are accurate to your environments.